rickwierenga/rickwierenga.github.io/_posts/2019-07-23-image compressor in Python.md

 ```

 ## The K-means algorithm
 K-means, as mentioned in the introduction, is an unsupervised machine learning algorithm.
-Simplified, the major difference between unsupervised and supervised machine learning algorithms is that supervised learning algorithms learn by example (there are labels), and unsupervised learning algorithms learn by trial and error.
+Simplified, the major difference between unsupervised and supervised machine learning algorithms is that supervised learning algorithms learn by example (labels are in the dataset), and unsupervised learning algorithms learn by trial and error; you label the data yourself.

 I’ll be explaining how the algorithm works based on an example.
 In the illustration below there are two features, $$x_1$$ and $$x_2$$.